 When someone who is a religious leader or who is otherwise thought of as an example in his or her community gets in to legal trouble, the professional and personal fallout can be devastating.
 This is especially true when there are criminal charges related to sexual misconduct, and particularly misconduct involving children.

 It is important to remember, though, that this point, the allegations against the youth pastor are just that, allegations.
 The man will have an opportunity to defend himself against these charges and will have a chance either to deny the allegations outright or explain what really happened.
-In order to do this, however, the man will likely want the help of a skilled advocate with experience in criminal law.
+In order to do this, however, the man will likely want the help of a skilled advocate with experience in criminal law in California.